Academic Calendar 2025/26

 • ECE admission questionnaire (available at ufv.ca/registrar/forms).

-• Prerequisites for ENGL 105.
+• Evidence of having met the prerequisites for CMNS 125.
 (If the prerequisite is being met through a college or university course, an official transcript is required.)

-3. Applicants will be advised of an admission decision and, if accepted, will be provided with registration information.
+3. Upon admission to the program, applicants will be provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.
-If applicants do not register for courses and pay course deposits, their place will be given to the next person on the program waiting list and they must reapply to the program.
+If applicants do not register for courses by July 1, their place will be given to the next person on the program waiting list and they must reapply to the program.

 Basis for admission decision